Skip to main content

 JHU SOURCE, the Johns Hopkins community engagement and service-learning center for the health professional schools, promotes the HEAT Corps program, recruits and trainings students across the School of Medicine, Bloomberg School of Public Health, and the School of Nursing to become instructors.
 JHU SOURCE’s work is a critical component of the university’s commitment to strengthening community engagement.

-Johns Hopkins HEAT Corps is a unique opportunity for the Hopkins student body to develop health education and teaching skills and support youth in their understanding of COVID-19.
+Johns Hopkins HEAT Corps is a unique opportunity for the Hopkins student body to develop health education and teaching skills and support youth in their understanding of important public health topics.

 As a HEAT Corps volunteer, you will lead conversations about how youth can make a difference by modeling social distancing, handwashing, and mask wearing.
 Additional benefits of the program include: